corundum/corundum/fpga/mqnic/ZCU106/fpga_pcie/README.md

 ### Testing

+Configure DIP switches:

+* SW6 4-1: on, on, on, on (mode 0b0000, JTAG boot)

 Run `make program` to program the board with Vivado.
 Then, reboot the machine to re-enumerate the PCIe bus.
 Finally, load the driver on the host system with `insmod mqnic.ko`.
 Check `dmesg` for output from driver initialization, and run `mqnic-dump -d /dev/mqnic0` to dump the internal state.